rudy-patel/rudy-patel/README.md

 --->

 ### Hiring 👨🏽‍💻
-At this time, I am not actively looking for new roles.
-However, I'm always open to chat about new opportunities, here is my ideal workplace:
+I'm always open to chat about new opportunities, here is my ideal workplace:
 - I enjoy working on an impactful product
 - I like taking ownership and having responsiblity of my work
 - I love having opportunities to learn new things